timonus/TJDropbox/README.md

 ## Architecture notes

 - I wanted to give people who use this library control, which is why auth is largely up to you (though you can use `TJDropboxAuthenticationViewController`) and storing of tokens is up to you.
-I don't want to tell you how to manage that stuff, your app may have it's own special needs.
+I don't want to tell you how to manage that stuff, your app may have its own special needs.
 - At the moment, callbacks from TJDropbox methods will come back on threads other than the main thread.
 That means you'll need to dispatch back to the main thread sometimes, beware!
 - I believe in [using boring tech](http://mcfunley.com/choose-boring-technology).
 This is, after all, an Objective-C port of something that there's a Swift version of.
 There are no external dependencies or craziness, it's just built on top of foundation classes and has little magic to it.
 I'd prefer to keep it simple.
 - TJDropbox supports iOS 8 and above.
 It could be modified to support iOS 7 and above, for now the use of `NSURLQueryItem` is the only thing I think is blocking that.